Skip to main

 While the focus is on printing, we’re happy to address questions about cameras and making exposures as they come up.
 Each session includes demos, group instruction, and time to work on your prints with individual guidance.

-Please come to the first class with a roll of exposed black and white film ready to develop.
-If you miss either of the first two classes, please wait to join a future session—those early weeks cover essential material that’s hard to catch up on if you’re new to the process.
+Important: Please come to the first class with a roll of exposed black and white film ready to develop.
+If you’ll miss either of the first two classes, please wait to join a future session—those early weeks cover essential material that’s hard to catch up on if you’re new to the process.

 Students must have access to a 35mm film camera and provide their own film and paper.
 Chemistry for developing and printing is included in the course fee.

 Questions?
-Reach out to Carey at careygough@gmail.com."
+Reach out to Trevor at tre.logan@uky.edu.

-LOCATION: SAVS Room 123
+LOCATION: SAVS Room TBD

 MATERIALS FEE: $25, added to the final Registration Fee

-TIME & DATES: Tuesdays, 6:00pm to 9:00pm, September 2nd to November 25th
+TIME & DATES: Tuesdays, 6:00pm to 9:00pm, May 19th to June 23rd

-LOCATION: SAVS Room 123
+LOCATION: SAVS Room TBD

 Workshops